NodeSecure/scanner/workspaces/conformance/README.md

 Extract License name from a given file content.
 Return `null` if it failed to detect the license.

-### extractLicenses(location: string, options?: extractAsyncOptions): Promise< SpdxExtractedResult >
+### extractLicenses(manifestOrLocation: string | LocatedManifestManager, options?: extractAsyncOptions): Promise< SpdxExtractedResult >

-Search and parse all licenses at the given location.
+Search and parse all licenses at the given string `location` or `LocatedManifestManager`.

 Return all licenses with their SPDX conformance.